suffolklibraries/sljekyll/new-suggestions/articles/_posts/2017-10-17-new-audiobooks-2.md

 ### [<cite>Flesh House</cite>, by Stuart MacBride, read by Steve Worsley](https://suffolklibraries.overdrive.com/media/3243004)

 > "When an offshore container turns up at Aberdeen Harbour full of human meat, it kicks off the largest manhunt in the Granite City's history.
 Twenty years ago 'The Flesher' was butchering people all over the UK – turning victims into oven-ready joints – until Grampian's finest put him away.
 But eleven years later he was out on appeal.
 Now he's missing and people are dying again.
-When members of the original investigation start to disappear, Detective Sergeant Logan McRae realizes the case might not be as clear cut as everyone thinks...
+When members of the original investigation start to disappear, Detective Sergeant Logan McRae realizes the case might not be as clear cut as everyone thinks..."

-> "Twenty years of secrets and lies are being dragged into the light.
-And the only thing that's certain is Aberdeen will never be the same again."

 ### [<cite>Doctor Who: Nothing O'Clock</cite>, by Neil Gaiman, read by Peter Kenny](https://suffolklibraries.overdrive.com/media/1469113)